l3qua/OpenCore-Install-Guide/unk.md

 # Saying goodbye

 ::: details A little details on what I'm doing
-As you guys know, I'm feeling horribly bad lately, and I don't feel comfortable being on Discord and using technology for too long.
+As you guys know, I'm feeling horribly bad lately, and I don't feel comfortable being on Discord and using technology for too long (If you're wondering whether is this a fake reason or not, feel free to ask).
 This time, I've decided to refresh myself, with the main stuff being:

 * Going outside more often
 * Stop using Discord or use a new account.